 Step 4: This Cooking Process Transforms the Pieces Into Burnt Ends

-– Place the tray back in the smoker uncovered and cook until the sauce has reduced and the pork shoulder ends have a caramelized bark outer.
-(Roughly an hour mark)
+After the 40-minute smoking process, remove the cover and toss the burnt ends.
+Place the tray back in the smoker, uncovered, and cook until the sauce has reduced and the pork shoulder ends have a caramelized bark on the outside, roughly another hour.

 What Are Pork Shoulder ‘Burnt Ends’?